MyFitnessPal Alternatives: Top Food Tracking Apps Compared

 How do MyFitnessPal alternatives compare in terms of features and usability?

-In our January 2026 test of 127 identical food entries, MyNetDiary required 711 actions, MacroFactor required 877, Cronometer required 1,003, and MyFitnessPal required 1,035.
-Beyond logging speed, MyNetDiary leads among the apps we reviewed in nutrient depth (108 nutrients), free features (barcode scanning, voice logging, no ads), and AI tools (coaching, meal scanning, restaurant menu scanning).
+In our January 2026 speed test, MyNetDiary was the fastest app to log 127 identical food entries, requiring roughly 45% fewer actions than MyFitnessPal.
+Beyond speed, MyNetDiary leads among the apps we reviewed in nutrient depth (the most of any app tested), free features (scanning, voice logging, no ads), and AI tools (coaching, meal scanning, restaurant menu scanning).

 Which apps can I use instead of MyFitnessPal to monitor my calorie intake?

 Any of the apps in this comparison can work as a calorie counter.
 For simple calorie-only tracking, Lose It! or Lifesum work fine.
-For comprehensive tracking that goes beyond calories into detailed macro and micronutrient analysis, MyNetDiary (108 nutrients) and Cronometer (84 nutrients) are among the strongest alternatives to MyFitnessPal.
+For in-depth tracking that goes beyond calories into detailed macro and micronutrient analysis, MyNetDiary (108 nutrients, the most of any app) and Cronometer (92 nutrients, the second most) are the strongest alternatives to MyFitnessPal.
 See how MyNetDiary's calorie planning works to understand the difference deeper tracking can make.

 Tracking & MyNetDiary->App Reviews